aladlhuu-hdp/pelacakanbarang/README.md

-# Aplikasi Tracking Pengiriman Barang
+# Delivery Tracking Application
-Tugas Sistem Basis Data
+Database System Assignment
-Teknik Informatika Semester 2
+Informatics Engineering Student
-Pelacakan Barang Hacienda Express
+Hacienda Express Delivery Tracking

 The main feature of this tracking system is its ability to display real-time delivery information via the tracking number.
 Users simply enter the tracking number provided during delivery, and the system will immediately display the item's current status, including its last location, shipping stage, and confirmation of arrival at its destination.